What Creative Coding Means

 Creative coding is the use of programming languages and algorithms to create digital artwork, interactive media, and generative designs.

-Yes, basic programming knowledge is helpful.
-However, many tools like Processing and p5.js are designed specifically for beginners and visual thinkers.
+Basic programming knowledge is required.
+Tools like Processing and p5.js lower the barrier to entry for visual thinkers.

 It is used in digital installations, museums, video games, advertising, VR experiences, and generative NFTs.